Pirates Online: Dead Games Tell No Tales

 EC: Any parts you didn't like about the original?

 TLOPO: "Ha ha, pretty much only those features that are difficult to create code-wise.
 The team enjoys POTCO as it was just like any other fan, otherwise they wouldn't be here sacrificing their time and money."

 POR: "The gaming engine (Panda 3D) is extremely outdated and somewhat obsolete, which makes it hard to find people willing to want to work on the project."

 EC: What other games do you team members play?

 POR: "ToonTown Rewritten, Elder Scrolls Online, Total War series, etc."

 TLOPO: "Quite a few.
 Star Wars: The Old Republic, World of Warcraft, Lord of the Rings Online, Minecraft, etc."

 Legends of Pirates Online and Pirates Online Retribution were not the only teams trying to recreate their favorite game.
 Other groups made similar efforts.
 But, it appears that TLOPO and POR may have made the most progress and continue to move forward.

 In fact, players can try Pirates Online Retribution's open Alpha right now.
-Legends recently finished their alpha test phase and will be releasing a Beta test in the coming weeks.
+Legends just opened their Beta test.
 You can find more information on either game at their websites and forum pages: